KDE/digikam-doc/README.md

 ## Compilation

-If you checkout this git repository, and if you resolve the dependencies, DocBook files can be compiled under Linux from a console using steps below which will create a build/ sub-directory to host documentation temporary files:
+If you checkout this git repository, and if you resolve the dependencies, DocBook files can be compiled under Linux from a console using steps below which will create a build/ sub-directory to store necessary files used during compilation:

 ```
 bootstrap.sh